About the Institute

 At Durham, ‘frontier knowledge' is already generated through the leadership of innovative individuals, departments, and research centres within specialist international research networks.
 The central aim of the IAS is to work across these strengths in order to catalyse a different kind of ‘frontier knowledge', one generated through the engagement of specialists brought together to work on research topics that reach across the disciplines.
 A key feature of the Institute is that it embodies and connects every subject area at Durham University, whether in the Arts and Humanities, the Sciences, or the Social Sciences.

 The IAS will achieve its aims through a programme of inter-disciplinary work associated with, but not exclusive to, an annual research theme.
 At the core of this work lies a prestigious Fellowship programme.
-Each year, two cohorts of ten world-class individuals are invited to spend three months at the IAS.
-They are offered office space within the IAS, which is located in Cosin's Hall, an elegant historic building on the world heritage site of Palace Green next to Durham Cathedral and Durham Castle.
+Each year, two cohorts of ten world-class individuals are invited to spend three months in Durham.
 The Fellows are normally accommodated in one of the sixteen Durham Colleges, and are provided with an honorarium, and teaching buy-out costs if required.
-During their stay they advance their own research, engage with departments, deliver public lectures and seminars, and, above all, join an international community of researchers to address the theme selected for that year.
+During their stay they advance their own research, engage with departments, deliver public lectures and seminars, and, above all, join an international community of researchers.